SharodeCode/Miscellaneous/ArnoldC/FizzBuzz/README.md

 # ArnoldC FizzBuzz

-After stumbling on this gem of a programing lanuage, I could not help but spend some free time recreating the classic fizz buzz.
+After stumbling on this gem of a programming language, I could not help but spend some free time recreating the classic fizz buzz.
 Enjoyed it thoroughly and I hope you all feel the same way when reading it.
 Check the refrences for some great reading on this wicked language.

 ## Getting Started